android-hacker/VirtualXposed/README.md

 ### Preparation

-Download the latest apk from [Release page](https://github.com/android-hacker/VirtualXposed/releases), and install it on your Android device.
+Download the latest apk from the [Release page](https://github.com/android-hacker/VirtualXposed/releases), and install it on your Android device.

 ### Install APP and Xposed module